Cowed by Chinese regulators, Didi plans New York delisting and Hong Kong debut | Business

 Didi is planning to proceed with a Hong Kong listing soon and is not looking at being taken private, sources with knowledge of the matter told Reuters.
 It aims to complete a dual primary listing in Hong Kong in the next three months, and under pressure from Beijing delist from New York by June 2022, said one of the sources.

-The sources were not authorised to talk to media and declined to be identified.
+The sources were not authorized to talk to the media and declined to be identified.
 Didi did not immediately respond to Reuter's requests for comment and the CAC has yet to comment on its announcement.
 HONG KONG HURDLES

 Listing in Hong Kong might, however, prove complicated, particularly in a tight three-month timeframe given Didi's history of compliance problems and the scrutiny it has faced over unlicensed vehicles and part-time drivers.
 Only 20%-30% of Didi's core ride-hailing business in China is fully compliant with regulations requiring three permits relating to the provision of ride-hailing services, vehicle licensing and drivers' licenses, sources have previously said.